 To the bottom of your compost hole (or compost pile), first toss in 1-2 inches of gravel, then add 6-12 inches of branches with leaves (green or brown), then add 4-6 inches of fruit (like watermelon, cantaloupe, apples, pears, plums, etc.), and more leaves or roof moss (a thin layer, maybe 1 inch thick, to prevent packing of the leaves).

-Top this with a 1-2 inch layer of dirt mixed with Silica Rich and Bio-Build Microbial Foundation.
+Top this with a 1-2 inch layer of dirt mixed with Silica Rich and Bokashi or sprayed with EM-1.
 Then cover with a compostable shade covering like straw or coconut fiber, fine bark mulch, roof moss, etc. Keep moist, but not soaked, for a few weeks and worms will come from all the nearby tree and shrub roots (where they love to hang out), to feast on your goodies.
 You will have the beginnings of a great worm bin for quickly turning your garden scraps into fertile soil (takes 2 weeks to 3 months).

 Do I need to turn my compost pile?